metalama/.github/profile/README.md

 We welcome contributions!
 Here's how you can help:

-- ⭐ Star this repository or review us on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=PostSharpTechnologies.PostSharp).
+- ⭐ Star the [Metalama](https://github.com/metalama/Metalama) repository or review us on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=PostSharpTechnologies.PostSharp).
 - 📝 Write a blog post or record a video about Metalama.
 - 📦 Share your aspects on the [Metalama Marketplace](https://metalama.net/marketplace).
 - 🛠️ Contribute to [Metalama.Community](https://github.com/metalama/Metalama.Community).